vnic03/Pokemon-Battle-Simulator/README.md

 Can only be played by cloning this repository.
 Once the development is complete, I will release a downloadable version of the game, making it easier for everyone to access and enjoy!

+### Feedback & Suggestions

+If you have any ideas on how to enhance the game or if you've encountered any issues while playing, please don't hesitate to share your thoughts.
+You can open an issue on this repository to discuss any feedback you might have.